chaendizzle/Compendium/README.md

-Compendium of FRC software in java info
+Compendium of FRC software in java info.

+Use

+`make html`

+to build the HTML.